Nebrethar/bearded-avenger-chrome/README.md

-# Chrome Client for Bearded Avenger (CIFv3)
+# Chrome Client for Verbose Robot (CIFv3)

-This repository houses Version 3 of the CIF Browser Extension.
+This repository houses Version 4 of the CIF Browser Extension.

 # Requirements